Lurd-codeX/PROJECT_SER/README.md

 - **Rain sensor**: Detects rainfall conditions

 ## Extra Features
-- **machine learning**: in the long run I intend to add a machine learning feature that would help to study and predict the environment
+- **machine learning**: in the long run I intend to add a machine learning feature that would help to study and predict the environment based on data gotten from the sensors

 ## Structure
 - `SER_joystick.h/.cpp` → Joystick class